Instructor: Sarah Rosenson

 Classes by this instructor

-Instructor Bio: Sarah Rosenson holds a bachelor's degree from Georgetown University, a law degree from the University of Pennsylvania and a master's in Jewish studies from the Spertus Institute.
-She practiced law, then taught classes on ethics, philosophy and world religions at a private high school.
-She currently teaches adults both in-person and online, including several Osher classes.
+Instructor Bio: Sarah Rosenson holds a bachelor's degree from Georgetown University, a law degree from the University of Pennsylvania and a master's degree in Jewish Studies from the Spertus Institute.
+She practiced law, and then taught classes on ethics, philosophy and world religions at a private high school.
+She currently teaches adults both in-person and on various online platforms, including several Osher classes.

 We'll put several issues related to our democratic framework under the microscope in this interactive online discussion class.
 The House of Representatives is supposed to be representative by population, but is it?
 Should there be mandatory retirement ages for senators, congress people and presidents, or would that be unethical age discrimination?
 Should voting be mandatory?